Personal profile

 Research overview

 1. Identities, diasporas and conflict in the post-Soviet space, particularly in Central Asia and the Caucasus.
-My work on Uzbek minorities in Tajikistan and Kyrgyzstan (Ethnic Conflict in post-Soviet Central Asia: Exit, voice and loyalty among Uzbek minorities) is forthcoming with Routledge in 2022.
+I have published extensively on Uzbek communities living in the borderlands of Tajikistan and Kyrgyzstan.
 My article, co-authored with Margaryta Rymarenko, on 'Krym, Rossiya, navsegda?
-Critical junctures, critical antecedents and the paths not taken in the making of Russia's annexation of Crimea' has recently been published in Nationalities Papers (2022).
+Critical junctures, critical antecedents and the paths not taken in the making of Russia's annexation of Crimea' has recently been published in Nationalities Papers (2023).
 An article on ‘Identity through difference: liminal diasporism and generational change among the Koryo Saram in Bishkek, Kyrgyzstan’ was published in Vol. 20.2 of the European Journal of Korean Studies in 2021.
+'Post-Soviet Koreans' was published in the Oxford Handbook of Asian History (2022).
+The book 'Diasporas in Central Asia.
+Origins, diversity, and change' is under contract with Cambridge University Press.

 2. Comparative authoritarianism.
 My monograph on ‘Laos.
 The making of an internationalised state’ is under contract with Cambridge University Press.
 I have recently completed a project on with colleagues at the Caucasus Resource Research Center in Tbilisi (Georgia), published as a special issue of the Caucasus Survey (‘Taking partly free voters seriously’, 2017 vol. 5.
 N. 3).
 I have also co-edited 'Authoritarian stability in the South Caucasus: Voting preferences, autocratic responses and regime stability in Armenia and Georgia' with Koba Turmanidze, published by Routledge in 2018.